tools/godep/Readme.md

 # re-analyze deps and save to `vendor/`.
 $ godep save <pkg spec>

-# Add the changed to your VCS
+# Add the changes to your VCS
 $ git add -A . ; git commit -am "Godep workspace -> vendor/"

 # You should see your Godeps/_workspace/src files "moved" to vendor/.